ethereumjs/ethereumjs-monorepo/packages/block/README.md

 const block = Block.fromBlockData({}, { common })
 ```

-For clique PoA `BlockHeader.validate()` function validates the various Clique/PoA-specific properties (`extraData` checks and others, see API documentation) and `BlockHeader.validateConsensus()` can be used to properly validate that a Clique/PoA block has the correct signature.

 For sealing a block on instantiation you can use the `cliqueSigner` constructor option:

 ```typescript